 Your endoscopist will put a gloved and lubricated finger into your back passage to check for any problems.
 They will then place a flexible endoscope into your back passage.
 Air will be blown into your large bowel to help the endoscopist have a clear view.

 The endoscopist will be able to look for what is causing your symptoms, such as inflammation.
 They may also be able to remove polyps.
 Most polyps can be removed painlessly and completely during the test.
-The endoscopist will be able to perform biopsies and take photographs to help make a diagnosis.
+For larger polyps your endoscopist may only perform biopsies.